(Last Updated On: January 20, 2023)

 Mix the butter, marshmallow creme, vanilla extract, and dash of salt until the mixture is creamy.

-Gradually add the 3 cups of powdered sugar together with the marshmallow creme mixture using a handheld electric mixer.
+Gradually add the 3 cups of powdered sugar together with the marshmallow creme mixture using a handheld electric mixer or a stand mixer.

-Mix until the marshmallow creme mixture is smooth.
-After that, put the marshmallow creme mixture into the refrigerator for 1 hour.
-This helps set the marshmallow creme mixture so it won’t be too soft or too sticky to handle when it’s time to form the egg shapes in step 5.
+Mix until the marshmallow creme mixture is smooth and all of the sugar dissolves into the marshmallow cream mixture.
+After that, put the marshmallow creme sugar mixture into the refrigerator for 1 hour.
+This helps set the marshmallow creme sugar mixture, so it won’t be too soft or too sticky to handle when it’s time to form the egg shapes in step 5.

 Cut a piece of parchment paper and lay it on the cookie sheet.
 This helps the marshmallow cream mixture from sticking to the cookie sheet.
 It won’t stick to the parchment paper.

-Place each egg onto the parchment paper.
+Place each egg onto the parchment paper on top of the sheet pan.
 Repeat with the rest of the marshmallow creme mixture until it is gone.
 When the cookie sheet is filled, place it in the freezer for 1 hour.

 Green Mint Baking Chips